UKHomeOffice/ukvi-complaints/README.md

 ### UKVI-Complaints [![Docker Repository on Quay](https://quay.io/repository/ukhomeofficedigital/ukvi-complaints/status "Docker Repository on Quay")](https://quay.io/repository/ukhomeofficedigital/ukvi-complaints)

 The UKVI Complaints Service is a Home Office Forms (HOF) application that allows UKVI users to submit complaints about their experience.
 Each complaint is emailed to the UKVI team, and a confirmation email is sent to the user.
-The service is integrated with the DECS caseworking system by pushing each form submission to an AWS SQS queue for DECS to retrieve.
-Additionally, the service generates and sends a CSV export of all complaints to the UKVI team every Monday at 07:00 AM.
+The service is integrated with the DECS caseworking system by pushing each form submission to an AWS SQS queue for DECS to retrieve Additionally, the service generates a CSV export of all complaints received between Saturday 00:00:00 and Friday 23:59:59, and sends it to the UKVI team every Monday at 07:00 AM.

 ## Getting started